 Utah reported 2,292 new cases on Friday, which is the highest single-day total to date.

 The health department now estimates that there are 32,513 active cases of the disease in Utah.
 The rolling seven-day average number of positive cases per day is now at 1,803, according to the health department.
 The positive test rate per day for that time period is now 19.1%.

 The new numbers indicate a 1.8% increase in positive cases since Tuesday.
 Of the 1,111,986 people tested for COVID-19 in Utah so far, 10.9% have tested positive for the disease.
 The health department reported an increase of 6,559 tests conducted as of Wednesday.

-Of the 446 COVID-19 patients hospitalized in Utah as of Wednesday, 182 were in intensive care units, state data shows.
-About 76% of Utah's ICU beds are occupied Wednesday, while about 50% of non-ICU hospital beds are occupied as of Wednesday, state data shows.
+Of the 382 COVID-19 patients currently hospitalized in Utah, 158 are in intensive care unit beds — another record high.
+About 75% of all ICU beds in the state are filled, while about 50% of non-ICU beds are occupied as of Wednesday, state data shows.

 - A Salt Lake County woman who was between the ages of 65 and 84 and was hospitalized when she died

-Wednesday's totals give Utah 139,720 total confirmed cases, with 6,395 total hospitalizations and 678 total deaths from the disease since the pandemic began.
-A total of 97,269 Utah COVID-19 cases are now estimated to be recovered, according to health department data.
+Wednesday's totals give Utah 121,485 total confirmed cases, with 5,755 total hospitalizations and 625 total deaths from the disease since the pandemic began.

 There is not a COVID-19 news conference scheduled for Wednesday.
 Utah officials typically provide updates at news conferences once a week on Wednesdays or Thursdays.